Activist floats balloons again despite North Korea's warning

 For years, Park has floated helium-filled balloons with numerous, small anti-Pyongyang leaflets with harsh criticism of the Kim family’s authoritarian rule in North Korea.
 But he’s recently changed his cargo to masks and other health products amid the COVID-19 pandemic.

-North Korea is deeply angered by such activism and in response to Park’s changed cargo has made the highly questionable claim that such objects caused the country’s COVID-19 outbreak.
+North Korea is deeply angered by such activism and has made the highly questionable claim that leaflets, banknotes and booklets flown from South Korea caused the country’s COVID-19 outbreak this year.
 Kim Yo Jong, the powerful sister of the country’s leader, said last month that North Korea would respond by “wiping out the South Korean authorities” if “rubbish” continued to be flown from South Korea.

 Days after Kim Yo Jong’s warning, a man wielding a steel pipe attacked Park at a rally in Seoul, breaking the activist’s arm.